Poll tax

-By their very nature, poll taxes are considered regressive.
-Many other economists brand them as highly harmful taxes for low incomes (100 monetary units of a fortune of 10,000 represent 1% of said wealth, while 100 monetary units of a fortune of 500 represents 20%).
-Its acceptance or "neutrality" (there is no truly neutral tax on the population) will depend on the amount of payment that is agreed upon and set by the government body.
-Therefore, low amounts generally go unnoticed just as high amounts generate many tax revolts.
-Examples of such tax riots are the 1381 Peasants' Revolt in England and the 1906 Bambatha Rebellion against colonial rule in South Africa.
+Poll taxes are regressive, meaning the higher someone's income is, the lower the tax is as a proportion of income: for example, a $100 tax on an income of $10,000 is a 1% tax rate, while $100 tax on a $500 income is 20%.
+Its acceptance or "neutrality" depends on the balance between the tax demanded and the resources of the population.
+Low amounts generally go unnoticed, while high amounts may generate tax revolts such as the 1381 Peasants' Revolt in England and the 1906 Bambatha Rebellion against colonial rule in South Africa.
+However, both of those cases were additional taxation, and not a substitute for other taxes being lowered.

 Religious law

-Mosaic Law
+Mosaic law

 As prescribed in Exodus, Jewish law imposed a poll tax of a half-shekel, payable by every man above the age of twenty.

 The money was designated for the Tabernacle in the Exodus narrative and later for the upkeep of the Temple of Jerusalem.
-Priests, women, slaves and minors were exempted, although they could offer it voluntarily.
+Priests, women, slaves and minors were exempted, but could offer it voluntarily.
 Payment by Samaritans or Gentiles was rejected.
-It was collected yearly during the month of Adar, both at the Temple and at special collection bureaux in the provinces.
+It was collected yearly in the month of Adar at the Temple or provincial collection offices.